Exercise Guidelines for Health: Official Recommendations

 American College of Sports Medicine.
 Position statement on the recommended quantity and quality of exercise for developing and maintaining fitness in healthy adults.
 Med Sci Sports 1978;10(3):vii-x.
 Abstract

-Garber CE, Blissmer B, Deschenes MR, et al. Quantity and quality of exercise for developing and maintaining cardiorespiratory, musculoskeletal, and neuromotor fitness in apparently healthy adults: guidance for exercise prescription.
-Med Sci Sports Exerc 2011;43:1334-1359.
+Garber CE, Blissmer B, Deschenes MR, et al. Quantity and quality of exercise for developing and maintaining cardiorespiratory, musculoskeletal, and neuromotor fitness in apparently healthy adults: Guidance for exercise prescription.
+(ACSM OFFICIAL POSITION STAND) Med Sci Sports Exerc 2011;43:1334-1359.
 Abstract

 Meyer T, Auracher M, Heeg K, et al. Does cumulating endurance training at the weekends impair training effectiveness?
 Eur J Cardiovasc Prev Rehabil 2006;13:578-584.
 Abstract

 Pate RR, Pratt M, Blair SN, et al. Physical activity and public health.
 A recommendation from the Centers for Disease Control and Prevention and the American College of Sports Medicine.
 JAMA 1995;273:402-407.
 Abstract